flopezag/fiware-user-creation/README.md

 * The first one, to test the service using [nosetests](http://nose.readthedocs.io/en/latest/).
 * The second one, to check the python coding style using [pycodestyle](https://pycodestyle.readthedocs.io/en/latest/)

-First of all, you need to install the tool with the following commands:
+First, you need to install the tool with the following commands:

     pip install tox